Qetzin/Comparison-of-the-effectiveness-of-car-safety-system-algorithms-in-the-Unity-environment/README.md

 The optimal solution would involve combining both approaches to create a reliable algorithm capable of processing large amounts of data simultaneously.
 However, if a choice must be made between these two types of algorithms, the deterministic solution offers attributes that positively impact the performance of safety systems.

-## Link to project
-Due to the size of the project, it is stored on a disk instead of a repository.
-Link to the [project](https://drive.google.com/file/d/1UMA1cZN2QRbR4B8K-ZuptcVCPIkUmNvF/view?usp=sharing)